nicsuzor/wikijuris/ausip/patent-infringement.markdown

 #### Pith and Marrow

 The pith and marrow refers to the 'essence and substance' of the invention. [^AUTOREPLACEDClarkvAdie187510ChApp667ENDREPLACE] Whilst this phrase is rarely used in modern patent law cases, the phrase is intended to refer to the "novel features only that [the patentee] claims to be essential", these are the essential integers of the patent claim. [^AUTOREPLACEDCatnicComponentsLtdvHillSmithLtd1982RPC183243FreseniusMedicalCareAustraliaPtyLtdvGambroPtyLtd200567IPR230245ENDREPLACE]
-[^AUTOREPLACEDClarkvAdie187510ChApp667ENDREPLACE]: //Clark v Adie// (1875) 10 Ch App 667
+[^AUTOREPLACEDClarkvAdie187510ChApp667ENDREPLACE]: _Clark v Adie_ (1875) 10 Ch App 667

-[^AUTOREPLACEDCatnicComponentsLtdvHillSmithLtd1982RPC183243FreseniusMedicalCareAustraliaPtyLtdvGambroPtyLtd200567IPR230245ENDREPLACE]:  //Catnic Components Ltd v Hill & Smith Ltd// [1982] RPC 183, 243; //Fresenius Medical Care Australia Pty Ltd v Gambro Pty Ltd// (2005) 67 IPR 230, 245
+[^AUTOREPLACEDCatnicComponentsLtdvHillSmithLtd1982RPC183243FreseniusMedicalCareAustraliaPtyLtdvGambroPtyLtd200567IPR230245ENDREPLACE]:  _Catnic Components Ltd v Hill & Smith Ltd_ [1982] RPC 183, 243; _Fresenius Medical Care Australia Pty Ltd v Gambro Pty Ltd_ (2005) 67 IPR 230, 245